akoukoullis/Climate-Change-Capstone_Project/script.md

-- As the oceans warm due to an increasing global temperature, seawater expands—taking up more space in the ocean basin and causing a rise in water level.
+- As the oceans warm due to an increasing global temperature, seawater expands, taking up more space in the ocean basin and causing a rise in water level.
 - Secondly, the melting of ice over land, such as in Greenland or Antarctica, adds water to the ocean.

 ![plot of chunk global_mean_sea_level_plot](script-figure/global_mean_sea_level_plot-1.png)